tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Briarfoot

 A thicket of thorny bushes grows around the target of this ammunition, or around the area where the ammunition strikes.
-Hit or miss, the target and each creature engaged with it, or next to it, takes 3 damage from the thorns the next time those creatures move (including popping free) without teleporting (champion: 6 damage; epic: 9 damage).
+Hit or miss, the target and each creature engaged with it, or next to it, takes 3 damage from the thorns the next time those creatures move (including popping free) without teleporting, 6 damage at champion tier, and 9 damage at epic tier.

 ---